Global financial system: Emergence of financial globalization: 1870–1914

 The world experienced substantial changes in the late 19th century which created an environment favorable to an increase in and development of international financial centers.
 Principal among such changes were unprecedented growth in capital flows and the resulting rapid financial center integration, as well as faster communication.
 Before 1870, London and Paris existed as the world's only prominent financial centers.
 Soon after, Berlin and New York grew to become major centres providing financial services for their national economies.
-An array of smaller international financial centers became important as they found market niches, such as Amsterdam, Brussels, Zurich, and Geneva.
+An array of smaller international financial centers became important as they found market niches, such as Amsterdam, Brussels, Zürich, and Geneva.
 London remained the leading international financial center in the four decades leading up to World War I.

 The first modern wave of economic globalization began during the period of 1870–1914, marked by transportation expansion, record levels of migration, enhanced communications, trade expansion, and growth in capital transfers.
 During the mid-nineteenth century, the passport system in Europe dissolved as rail transport expanded rapidly.
 Most countries issuing passports did not require they be carried, and so people could travel freely without them.
 The standardization of international passports would not arise until 1980 under the guidance of the United Nations' International Civil Aviation Organization.
 From 1870 to 1915, 36 million Europeans migrated away from Europe.
 Approximately 25 million (or 70%) of these travelers migrated to the United States, while most of the rest reached Canada, Australia and Brazil.
 Europe itself experienced an influx of foreigners from 1860 to 1910, growing from 0.7% of the population to 1.8%.
 While the absence of meaningful passport requirements allowed for free travel, migration on such an enormous scale would have been prohibitively difficult if not for technological advances in transportation, particularly the expansion of railway travel and the dominance of steam-powered boats over traditional sailing ships.
 World railway mileage grew from 205,000 kilometers in 1870 to 925,000 kilometers in 1906, while steamboat cargo tonnage surpassed that of sailboats in the 1890s.
-Advancements such as the telephone and wireless telegraphy (the precursor to radio) revolutionized telecommunication by providing instantaneous communication.
+Advancements such as the telephone and wireless telegraphy (the precursor to radio) revolutionized telecommunications by providing instantaneous communication.
 In 1866, the first transatlantic cable was laid beneath the ocean to connect London and New York, while Europe and Asia became connected through new landlines.